webqit/oohtml/README.md

 </body>
 ```

-But they also will need to remember the exact imported nodes that they manage so as to be able to re-establish that relationship on getting to the client.
+But they also will need to remember the exact imported nodes that they manage so as to be able to re-establish relevant relationships on getting to the client.
 This information is automatically encoded as part of the serialised element itself, in something like:

 ```html
 <!--&lt;import ref="/foo/nested#fragment2" nodecount="1"&gt;&lt;/import&gt;-->
 ```

-Now, on getting to the client and "hydrating" the `<import>` element, that extra bit of information gets decoded, and original relationships are formed again.
+Now, on getting to the client and getting "hydrated" back into an `<import>` element, that extra bit of information is decoded, and original relationships are formed again.
 But, the `<import>` element itself stays invisible in the DOM while still continuing to kick as above!

 > Note: We know we're on the server when `window.webqit.env === 'server'`.
 This flag is automatically set by OOHTML's current SSR engine: [OOHTML-SSR](https://github.com/webqit/oohtml-ssr)